awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-enable.md

 You can specify a different service role by name with the `--service-role` option\.

-If you have an environment running with basic health reporting on a version 2 platform configuration and want to switch to enhanced health, follow these steps\.
+If you have an environment running with basic health reporting on a version 2 platform version and you want to switch to enhanced health, follow these steps\.

 **To enable enhanced health on a running environment using the [EB CLI](eb-cli3.md)**